 Oh, one last very serious thing, Cellulitis — Cellulitis is a skin infection which can occur very easily with Lymphedema if you have an injury to your hand or arm.
 If untreated, Cellulitis can be deadly.
 Even a small burn or cut can put you at risk.
 Therefore, as a precautionary measure, it is necessary to wear gloves while doing dishes and housework, yard work, or any heavy duty work that puts your hand/arm in danger.
 Insect bites can cause cellulitis so in warm months, it is important to wear insect repellant and sunscreen as even sunburn could cause cellulitis.
 I have to carry with me anti-bacteria gel and antibiotic lotion to apply immediately even if I get a paper cut or hangnail!
 And at the first sign of any infection, I have orders to get to the hospital Emergency Room immediately.
 And if you are traveling, in some cases it is wise to have an antibiotic with you.
 I don’t want to die of Cellulitis because I got a cut on my finger while peeling potatoes after I fought my way through to become a Breast Cancer Survivor.

-If you are a Breast Cancer Patient or Survivor and have had even ONE LYMPH NODE REMOVED, get to a Lymphedema Class and find a Lymphedema Specialist immediately.
+If you are a Breast Cancer Patient or Survivor and have had even ONE LYMPH NODE REMOVED, get to a Lymphedema Class and find a Lymphedema Specialist immediately. (update: I have now heard from two women who have Lymphedema with no nodes removed!)
 If your local hospital does not offer one, find a major breast cancer center which does.
 It is worth the drive to find out the dangers and how Lymphedema can be avoided and treated.
 It is absolutely IMPERATIVE that you learn about this chronic condition – how to prevent it, how to control it, and what to do if you already suffer from it.